 The views of the Rocky Mountains all come together in this perfect blend of alpine lakes, meadows, and forests.

-Also in this area: Independence Pass Summit, which is one of the best routes to drive to see the changing of the aspen leaves in the fall.
+Also in this area is Independence Pass Summit, which is one of the best routes to drive to see the changing of the aspen leaves in the fall.
 This high mountain pass offers endless views.
 Plus, you can see more fourteeners (mountains taller than 14,000 feet above sea level) than at any other place in the state.

 The Royal Gorge Bridge and Park near Canon City will astound you.
 You can walk across the highest suspension bridge in the country (if you dare).
 It’s worth rallying your courage because the views from the middle of the bridge are unreal, stretching in either direction of the valley.
 You’ll feel like a bird as you look down, down, down 1,200 feet into the canyon of the Arkansas River.